Best Indie Tabletop Roleplaying Games

 Designed by Vincent and Meguey Baker

-The game that drew attention to the indie scene in 2010.
+The game that drew attention to the independent RPG scene in 2010.
 Apocalypse World introduced us to the idea of a collaborative style of play.
 Here players and GM, would contribute equally to the building of this apocalyptic world, giving everyone investment from the start.

 Rather than having to assemble a character from myriad classes and powers, Apocalypse World gave us playbooks.
 These gave you a few choices to make and then you were ready to go.
 Each playbook provided players with character motivations, cool abilities, and inspiring ideas that made each one unique.